 C. Our privacy practices:

 We have a HIPAA and Health Information Technology for Economic and Clinical Health (“HITECH”) Act Policy in place to help ensure your PHI is protected.
-Crossover Health Medical Group not only uses traditional methods to deliver care but also cutting edge technology to help deliver quality care to our patients.
+Crossover Health Medical Group, PC not only uses traditional methods to deliver care but also cutting edge technology to help deliver quality care to our patients.
 It is our policy to maintain reasonable and feasible physical, electronic and process safeguards to restrict unauthorized access to and protect the availability and integrity of your health information.
 Our protective measures may include secured office facilities, locked file cabinets, managed computer network systems and password protected accounts.
 Access to health information is only granted on a “need-to-know” basis.
 Once the need is established the access is limited to the minimum necessary

 information to accomplish the intended purpose.
 Our staff are required to comply with the policies and procedures designed to protect the confidentiality of your health information.
 Any staff member who